sitespeedio/sitespeed.io/README.md

 ## Welcome to the wonderful world of web performance!

 Using sitespeed.io you can:
-* test your web site against Web Performance best practices using the [Coach](https://github.com/sitespeedio/coach).
+* Test your web site against Web Performance best practices using the [Coach](https://github.com/sitespeedio/coach).
 * Collect timing metrics like Navigation Timing API and User Timing API from Firefox/Chrome using [Browsertime](https://github.com/sitespeedio/browsertime).
-* Run your custom made Javascript and collect whatever metric you need.
+* Run your custom-made JavaScript and collect whichever metric(s) you need.
-* Test one or multiple page, one or many runs to get more accurate metrics.
+* Test one or multiple pages, across one or many runs to get more-accurate metrics.
-* Create HTML result pages or store the metrics in Graphite
+* Create HTML-result pages or store the metrics in Graphite.
 * Write your own plugins that can do whatever tests you want/need.

 And a lot of more things.
 But what does it look like?